-For more details, you can checkout this blog post, that explains algebraic effects and how they’re used in React (the “throw a pending promise” thing is a simulation of algebraic effects).
+For more details, you can check out this blog post, that explains algebraic effects and how they’re used in React (the “throw a pending promise” thing is a simulation of algebraic effects).

-That’s the most complicated part of Suspense, and is intended to be implemented by library authors1.
+That’s the most complicated part of Suspense, which is intended to be implemented by library authors1.
 However, there are a few straightforward ways to implement it, such as implementing it in a caching layer.

 No, Suspense does much more:

 In a traditional react app, the loading indicators are coupled to the data fetching.
 For example, if each component loads its data, one loading indicator per component will be displayed, and the components will load in a random order, as each component’s data finishes fetching.

 <Suspense>components in the right place and nesting them, you can control how the loading indicators are displayed.
 For example, you can choose to only have one large spinner, or display the large spinner until the important components are loaded, then a small spinner for the non-important, slow-to-load components.